The 2020 Olympics Are Taking A Stand Against Political Statements From Athletes

 Politics and protest have always been a part of sports-culture.
 Statements like taking a knee during games have become more and more common in across the world in recent years — in part thanks to players like Colin Kaepernick.
 During the 1968 games in Mexico City, American sprinters Tommie Smith and John Carlos raised their fists as a salute to Black Power and human rights, still seen as one of the most overtly political statements in the history of the Olympics.

-But to some sports fans and official sports organizations, protests have been seen as a disruption, no matter the message.
+But to some sports fans and official sports organisations, protests have been seen as a disruption, no matter the message.
 The Olympic Committee now states it won’t tolerate “divisive disruption.”

 The new rule states that “political, religious or racial propaganda" will not be allowed at games or medal ceremonies because “sport is neutral.”
 The move has sparked much controversy on social media from people pushing back on the idea that sports could ever be neutral, especially during the Olympics, when athletes gather from around the world to represent their specific countries.